Duvaragesh/iMCP/README.md

   --scope project
 ```

-This creates a `.mcp.json` in your project directory.
 Run `/mcp` in Claude Code to confirm `iMCP` is listed and tools are available.

 ### VS Code (MCP Extension)

 Add to `.vscode/mcp.json`:

 ```json
 {
   "servers": {